 Overall, the Birch Natural Mattress has a classic latex feel – its taut and springy, and offers great lift and support where you need it.
 For an organic mattress it ships quickly too, with shipping times estimated to be around five to ten days.
 You’ll have a 100-night risk-free trial to ensure it really is the best choice for you, and after that there’s a 25-year warranty to lean on when needed.

-The Awara Natural Luxury Hybrid Mattress is a reasonably priced hybrid latex mattress, considering that it’s certified by the Rainforest Alliance and uses GOLS-certified latex along with GOTS-certified New Zealand wool.
-Its biggest strength lies in its ability to keep hot sleepers cool at night and to regulate temperature: the latex is breathable and the coils boost airflow further, while the cotton cover is particularly good at wicking away moisture.
+The Awara Natural Luxury Hybrid Mattress is a reasonably priced latex mattress, considering that it’s certified by the Rainforest Alliance and uses GOLS-certified latex along with GOTS-certified New Zealand wool.
+As the best hybrid mattress made with natural materials, its biggest strength lies in its ability to keep hot sleepers cool at night and to regulate temperature: the latex is breathable and the coils boost airflow further, while the cotton cover is particularly good at wicking away moisture.
 All of this makes the Awara the best organic mattress for hot sleepers, as well as for those wanting a natural mattress at a cheaper price.

 The medium-firm Awara Natural Luxury Hybrid Mattress is also a particularly good mattress for side sleepers and is supportive for back and stomach sleepers weighing between 130 and 230lbs.
 If you want an organic mattress for heavier bodies, take a look at the Avocado Green Mattress (at No 4), as this can support a combined weight of up to 700lbs.
 There’s good shoulder and hip cushioning in the Awara mattress too, so it’s a good choice for sleepers with back pain.

 The surface is very responsive, but the downside is that all that bounce creates more motion transfer – something to keep in mind if you’re a restless sleeper or if you share your bed with a partner.
 Unlike some other models here, there’s only one level of firmness.
 The Saatva Zenhaven Latex is a better choice if you aren’t sure what firmness you need, as that model offers two different types in one organic mattress.